 You have the following rights over your data and its use:

 All requests related to your rights should be made to our Data Controller.
-We will respond within one month.
+We will respond promptly.

 You can find out more about your rights on the Information Commission’s Office website.